TABLE OF CONTENTENT

-Resources are consumable elements and do not require the student to complete a task.
-The image shows resources that may be added, however we recommend using the following.
+Resources are consumable elements and do not require the student to complete or submit a task.
+The image below shows resources that may be added, however we recommend using the following.

-- Links allow you to share web URLs.
+- Links lets you to share web URLs.

-- Pages include content blocks of information around a single topic.
+- Page include content blocks of information around a single topic.
 Polls, videos, images, etc. can all be included within a page.
-Page is a great tool for student created content as well.
+Page is a good tool for student created content as well.

 Ready-to-Use Content includes elements that can be imported from other learning management systems or platforms as well as content that are in a shared library of resources.
 (Sometimes known as a learning object repository or LOR.)